How Much Does it Cost to Attend STCC?

 The Commonwealth of Massachusetts, effective September 1, 1989, requires each student carrying nine (9) credits or more to participate in the student health insurance program.
 Students who are not covered under health insurance must purchase coverage through the college for the full academic year.
 Students attending during the spring semester must purchase coverage for the spring term.
-Full year coverage is form September 1st through August 31st.
-Spring coverage is from December 1st through August 31st.
-For information on the cost of each plan go to www.stcc.edu/studentaccounts/healthInsurance.asp.
+Full year coverage is from September 1st through August 31st.
+Spring coverage is from January 1st through August 31st.
+For information on the cost of each plan go to http://www.stcc.edu/studentaccounts/healthInsurance.asp.
 If a student has comparable coverage and wishes to waive participation in the Massachusetts Community College insurance plan, the student must complete a waiver form showing comparable coverage.
-Please note that Health Safety Net, Commonwealth Care and coverage from carriers outside of the United States are not considered comparable coverage.
-For further information on the student health insurance you can go to web page www.state.ma.us/dhcfp.
+Please note that Mass Health Limited, The Health Safety Net, the Children's Medical Security Plan and coverage from carriers outside of the United States are not considered comparable coverage.
+For further information on the student health insurance you can go to web page http://www.state.ma.us/dhcfp.

 The student health insurance may be waived by logging into Web Advisor and clicking on "Health Insurance Waiver" under Financial Information.
-The health insurance provider for the 2013/2014 academic year is Harvard Pilgrim Insurance Company, serviced through Gallagher Koster.
+The health insurance provider for the 2015/2016 academic year is Blue Cross Blue Shield, serviced through Gallagher Student Health & Special Risk.